limcuili/MA407_Wk1/README.md

 If sending n as an argument of isPrime gives false, find closest prime >= n:
  > increment n by 1 and set it as variable p
  > pass p as an argument of isPrime
    >> If true, print p.
-If false, repeat with p incremented by 1.
+If false, repeat the isPrime(p) step with p incremented by 1.
 ```

 *(b) Argue that your algorithm is correct.*